Report suspected plant diseases to the Emergency Plant Pest Hotline

 On the spot fines and penalties apply.

-Fruit flies are the world's worst fruit pest.
-They destroy fruit and vegetables in commercial crops and home gardens.
+Fruit fly is one of the world’s worst fruit pests and can destroy fruit and vegetables in commercial crops and home gardens.

 South Australia remains the only Australian mainland state that is fruit fly free ensuring:

 Every year the South Australian Government spends about $5 million keeping fruit fly and other plant pests out of the state, through a range of prevention, detection and eradication measures.

 These measures have made a significant contribution to the decrease in recorded fruit fly outbreaks in South Australia.
 In the past ten years the average number of outbreaks has been 1.8 per season, compared with the previous ten year average of 3.9 outbreaks per season.